Kibmeister/hotciv/src/test/testEpsilonCiv.md

-[OK] there is a defeat if the defending player is strongest [OK] defending player wins battle when strongest and receive support form friendly units [OK] the winner is the first player to win three successful attacks [] three successful defeats wont make you a winner
+[OK] there is a defeat if the defending player is strongest [OK] defending player wins battle when strongest and receive support form friendly units [OK] the winner is the first player to win three successful attacks [Ok] three successful defeats wont make you a winner